American Seed Trade Association: Leadership

 ASTA is driven by its membership, which is represented by a board of directors composed of a 15-member executive committee, all past-presidents of the association, division chairs, up to three directors-at-large, chairs of the International and Legislative & Legal Concerns Committees, and ASTA representatives to the Canadian Seed Trade Association and Mexican Seed Trade Association.
 The executive committee is composed of the association’s president, first vice president and second vice president; three most recent past-presidents; regional vice presidents, representing U.S. northeast, southeast, southern, central, north central, northwestern and western regions; and vice presidents from Canada and Mexico.

-The current chairman of the ASTA Board is Wayne Gale of Stokes Seeds.
+The current chairman of the ASTA Board is David Armstrong of Sakata America.
 Andrew W. LaVigne has been the president and chief executive officer of ASTA since 2005.

 Annual meetings

 ASTA hosts several industry meetings every year: